 Rec.
-No. Audit Report Description Priority Rating Recommendation Initial Estimated Completion Date Revised / Current Estimated Completion Date Status as of June 30, 2022 In Progress 5 22-24 Audit Report 22004 Issued: May 25, 2022 Title: Employee Training & Development Department: Low TCC should provide guidance on mandatory trainings.
+No. Audit Report Description Priority Rating Recommendation Initial Estimated Completion Date Revised / Current Estimated Completion Date Status as of June 30, 2022 In Progress ; 22-24 Audit Report 22004 Issued: May 25, 2022 Title: Employee Training & Development Department: TALENT, CULTURE & Low TCC should provide guidance on mandatory trainings.
 The guidance should include the steps needed for a training to be deemed "mandatory", how attendance is tracked, and the repercussion for non-attendance.
 12/31/2022 12/31/2022 TCC plans on working towards implementation of this recommendation, but, has not yet begun.
-TALENT, CULTURE & CAPABILITY 22-25 Audit Report 22008 Issued: June 30, 2022 Title: Turner-Flatiron, a Joint Venture, Payment Applications During Validation Phase Low We recommend that ADC ensure their internal controls over review of the payment applications are continually operating effectively.
+22.25 CAPABILITY Laur We go common d that ADC arraying their 2 (4 (2022 2 /4 /2022 This soudit was issued as the last day of the 22-25 Audit Report 22008 Issued: June 30, 2022 Title: Turner-Flatiron, a Joint Venture, Payment Applications During Validation Phase Low We recommend that ADC ensure their internal controls over review of the payment applications are continually operating effectively.
 2/1/2023 2/1/2023 This audit was issued on the last day of the quarter and, therefore, no follow-up activity was performed.
 However, at the time of report issuance ADC stated that it would ensure that internal controls are implemented consistently.
 Department: AIRPORT DESIGN & CONSTRUCTION 22-26 Audit Report 22008 Issued: June 30, 2022 Title: Turner-Flatiron, a Joint Venture, Payment Applications During Validation Phase Department: AIRPORT DESIGN & CONSTRUCTION Low We recommend that ADC request submission of all missing supporting documentation and seek reimbursement of any unsupported amounts paid.
 11/1/2022 11/1/2022 This audit was issued on the last day of the quarter and, therefore, no follow-up activity was performed.
 However, at the time of report issuance ADC indicated that it had already requested substantiation for missing documentation and will request reimbursement for any amounts that the JV is unable to substantiate.